Unified, automated, and ready to turn data into intelligence.

 The longer endurance that TLC offers will help with:

 The best way to take advantage of QLC’s low cost, but still get the high performance expectations of NAND, is to use an integrated array.
-The Pure Storage Purity operating system is unique in the industry—it's the only storage operating system that bypasses the SSD entirely and directly accesses the NAND through DirectFlash® Modules.
+The Everpure Purity operating system is unique in the industry—it's the only storage operating system that bypasses the SSD entirely and directly accesses the NAND through DirectFlash® Modules.
 This eliminates the FTL, which is an extra component that can fail, consumes electricity, and adds unnecessary latency.
 By removing this layer, integrated arrays provide flash management at the array level, not the device level.
 By not using an SSD but instead directly accessing the NAND (and hence bypassing the FTL), an integrated array can provide proper wear leveling across all of the QLC NAND on the array.
 This allows for better performance and endurance at the overall lower cost that QLC can offer.
 This approach also works well for TLC NAND by extracting all of the performance that TLC can provide.

 For the same form factor, QLC SSDs can store more data than TLC SSDs, and they also cost less.
 TLC SSDs perform better and last longer than QLC SSDs but cost more.
 An integrated array that uses NAND directly can provide better performance and endurance.
 It’s very important to keep in mind that the quality of SSDs can vary greatly from manufacturer to manufacturer and also that different vendors have different support policies to offset the lower endurance of QLC.

-Pure Storage strategically matches the right NAND technology to each array model's intended purpose:
+Everpure strategically matches the right NAND technology to each array model's intended purpose:

-All Pure Storage arrays benefit from:
+All Everpure arrays benefit from: